lloyd99901/LunarROMCorruptor/README.md

    (User manually enables and sets what types of corruption takes place in the file.)

 ### ByteView
 ByteView is a utility designed to provide users with a visual representation of binary content, offering users a visual representation via RGB or grayscale pixels.
 This tool provides a structured interface for the observation and analysis of byte values.
 ByteView is particularly useful for those seeking a non-intrusive approach to examining the underlying byte information within files.
+It also updates the ByteView when you corrupt the file, allowing the user to see the changes to the file with visuals.

 ![ByteView](https://raw.githubusercontent.com/lloyd99901/LunarROMCorruptor/master/static/images/ByteView.png)